caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 3/1/2024 UPDATE:

-Added a new CPU card with 512k SRAM, RAM bank switching to 4 MB, and real-time periodic interrupt!
+Added a new v2 CPU card.
+It has the same HD63C09 clocked at 3.57 MHz, 32K Flash ROM, and serial UART, but it adds 512k SRAM, up to 4 MB total memory available via bank-switching, and a real-time clock interrupt.

-I sure hope this card works, I'm super excited to build one up and try it!

   New memory map